hobbist/spring-work/README.md

 # spring-work
-Project for tutorials of spring-web mvc
+Project for tutorials of spring-web mvc.